lovlka/digpig-pi/README.md

 ```

 ## Turn screen off (clear and backlight off)
+The scripts now auto-use the bundled Waveshare vendor driver when available (for better backlight control), and fall back to the st7735 pip driver otherwise.
 Use the minimal off script to blank the LCD and switch the backlight off:
 ```
 python3 lcd-off.py